PaperMC/PaperDocs/source/server/configuration.rst

 spawn-limits
 ~~~~~~~~~~~~
-* monsters:
+* monster:
     - **default**: -1
     - **description**: The number of monsters that can spawn per world.
 This
       is identical to the value set in bukkit.yml, except that it can
       be configured per world.
 A value of -1 will use the value in bukkit.yml.
-* animals:
+* creature:
     - **default**: -1
     - **description**: The number of animals that can spawn per world.
 This
-      is identical to the value set in bukkit.yml, except that it can
+      is identical to the value set for *animals* in bukkit.yml, except that it can
       be configured per world.
 A value of -1 will use the value in bukkit.yml.
-* water-animals:
+* water_creature:
     - **default**: -1
     - **description**: The number of water animals that can spawn per world.
-      This is identical to the value set in bukkit.yml, except that it can be
+      This is identical to the value set for *water-animals* in bukkit.yml, except that it can be
       configured per world.
 A value of -1 will use the value in bukkit.yml.
-* water-ambient:
+* underground_water_creature:
     - **default**: -1
+    - **description**: The number of water animals that can spawn per world.
+      This is identical to the value set for *water-underground-creature* in bukkit.yml, except that it can be
+      configured per world.
+A value of -1 will use the value in bukkit.yml.
+* water_ambient:
+    - **default**: -1
     - **description**: The number of ambient water creatures that can spawn per
       world.
-This is identical to the value set in bukkit.yml, except that it
+This is identical to the value set for *water-ambient* in bukkit.yml, except that it
       can be configured per world.
 A value of -1 will use the value in
       bukkit.yml.
 * ambient: